apache/sling-org-apache-sling-feature-analyser/readme.md

 The following analysers are defined:

 * `bundle-packages`: Checks bundle import/export package statements for consistency and completeness.
+If API Regions are used this analyser includes this information as part of the check, to ensure that bundles don't import packages of which they have no visibility because of API Regions restrictions.

 * `bundle-content`: Gives a warning if a bundle container initial content specified with `Sling-Initial-Content`.